TLe2023/CarPricePrediction/README.md

 ![fig12](images/prediction.png)

 The black line is the perfect prediction e.g. the predicted value equals the actual values.
-The trained models can be considered making acceptable predictions because these predictions converged along the black line with some exceptions.
+The train models can be considered making acceptable predictions because these predictions converged along the black line with some exceptions.

 **The Ridge model was selected with 73% R2 score and 6,495 RMSE score.** This reveals that 73% of the variability observed in the "price" variable can be explained or predicted by the selected model.
 In addtion, the prediction is off about $$6.5K.